 Within a short distance are Cushendall and Glenariff, a historic town once a settlement in the 19th century on the north bank of River Dall.
 The town has four original streets with Irish Georgian buildings built around it.

-We take a glimpse at the last tourist attraction of the tour at Carrickfergus Castle before heading back to Belfast.
-This Norman Irish castle was built in 1177 and has been occupied by the Scottish, Irish, English and French, playing an important military role until 1928.
+We take a glimpse of Carrickfergus Castle before heading back to Belfast.
+This Norman Irish castle was built in 1177 and has been occupied by the Scottish, Irish, English, and French as it plays an important military role until 1928.
 It remains one of the best preserved medieval structures in Northern Ireland.